lechmazur/emergent_collusion/README.md

 ## Key Findings: A Pattern of Intentional Collusion

 * **Spontaneous Cartel Formation**: All tested models independently weaponized the messaging channel to form cartels.
 They did not just chat; they negotiated, agreed upon, and enforced specific price floors to eliminate competition among themselves.
+The collusive behavior was not the result of any prompt-based suggestion or leading instruction.

 * **Sophisticated Market Manipulation**: The agents' strategies evolved beyond simple price-fixing.
 They orchestrated turn-taking schemes to allocate profitable trades among themselves and actively worked to control the market-clearing price.